Binkersss/binkget/README.md

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue or submit a pull request.

 ## License
-Binkget is released under the MIT License.
+Binkget is released under the APACHE 2.0 License.

 ## Contact
 Author: Nathaniel Chappelle